albx/BlazorSwa.Template/README.md

 # BlazorSwa.Template
-A project template for creating a Blazor WebAssembly app and an Azure Function api which will be hosted on Azure Static Web Apps.
+A project template for creating a Blazor WebAssembly app and, optionally, an Azure Function api which will be hosted on Azure Static Web Apps.

 ## Requirements
-.NET 6 SDK with Azure workload and Azure Functions v4 runtime must be installed.
+.NET 8 SDK with Azure workload and Azure Functions v4 runtime must be installed.

 ## Installation
 You can install the package from [NuGet](https://www.nuget.org/packages/BlazorSwa.Template/) using this command from the .NET CLI: